 CSU's 3-0 road win at Wyoming in the Border War on Nov.
 2, 2012.

-In his first season with Lindesberg, Botsford led the team to its first-ever appearance in the finals of Sweden's top league.
+In his only season with Lindesberg, Botsford led the team to its first-ever appearance in the finals of Sweden's top league.
 There, Lindesberg knocked off the defending champions in the semifinals, before sweeping the championship match to win the Swedish Elite Series.
 With the title, Lindesberg qualified for the CEV Volleyball Challenge Cup.

 Botsford coached players from all over the world, including athletes from Poland, America, Ukraine and Sweden.

 Prior to 2004, he was an assistant for three seasons (2001-03) at IUPUI, helping lead a number of players to success on the court, including two-time Mid-Continent Conference Player of the Year Rebekah Pallikan.

 Botsford played collegiately at Tri-State University (now Trine) from 1995-98, and led the Thunder to its first NAIA/MIVA championship.
 He was a four-time all-conference and academic all-conference selection, and finished his collegiate career as the school's all-time leader in kills, blocks and digs.
-In 2006, he was inducted into the Tri-State University Athletics hall of fame.
+In 2006, he was inducted into the Tri-State University Athletics Hall of Fame.

-His playing career continued overseas, as he spent time from 1998-03 on the Midwest Professional Volleyball Association (MPVA) beach volleyball tour.
-In 2000, he was named the Extreme Volleyball Professionals Rookie of the Year, and a year later was named to the MPVA "Dream Team", which consisted of the top six players on the tour.
+His playing career continued overseas, as he spent offseasons from 1998-03 on the Midwest Professional Volleyball Association (MPVA) beach volleyball tour.
+In 2000, he was named the Extreme Volleyball Professionals Rookie of the Year, and a year later was named to the MPVA Dream Team, which consisted of the top six players on the tour.

-Botsford won a bronze medal at the 2002 USA Volleyball Open Championships in Dallas, Texas, and was selected to the all-tournament team while competing for the Surf City Volleyball Club.
-In 2003, he played for the Vingaker Volleyball Club in Sweden, and was one of the team's most prolific players, leading the squad in blocks and hitting percentage throughout the playoffs.
-He guided Vingaker to the finals of the Swedish Elite Series and a berth in the European CEV Cup for the first time in the team's 30-year history.
+Botsford won a bronze medal at the 2002 USA Volleyball Open Championships in Dallas, Texas, and was selected to the all-tournament team while competing for Surf City Volleyball Club.
+In 2003, he played for Vingaker Volleyball Club in Sweden, and was one of the team's most prolific players, leading the squad in blocks and hitting percentage throughout the playoffs.
+He guided Vingaker to the finals of the Swedish Elite Series and a berth in the European CEV Cup for the first time in the club's 30-year history.

 He graduated from Tri-State in 1998 with a degree in social studies education.
-He received his master's degree in business administration from the Indianapolis in 2004.
+He received his master's degree in business administration from Indianapolis in 2004.